mnarizzano/DEETO/test/README.md

     - (other scripts)

 Where
-- root is the home of the project in Matlab with inside the [Scripts](https://osf.io/p3dx9/) from the paper
+- root is the home of the project in Matlab with inside the [Scripts](https://osf.io/p3dx9/) from the paper [Blenkmann et al., 2022]
 - dataset folder is the content of [ImplantationPoints_Depth.7z](https://osf.io/kdnzq) as the unpacked list of .png and .mat
 - priv is the copy of the priv folder of [iElectrodes](https://sourceforge.net/projects/ielectrodes/) latest version (tested with v1.020)